 In December 2019, a novel strain of coronavirus was reported in Wuhan, China.
 The World Health Organization has declared the outbreak to constitute a "Public Health Emergency of International Concern."
 The COVID-19 outbreak is disrupting supply chains and affecting production and sales across a range of industries.
-The extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on our donors, investments, employees, and vendors all of which are uncertain and cannot be predicted.
-At this point, the extent to which COVID-19 may impact our financial condition or results of operations is uncertain.
+The extent of the impact of COVID-19 on the Association's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on the Association's donors, investments, employees, and vendors all of which are uncertain and cannot be predicted.
+At this point, the extent to which COVID-19 may impact the Association's financial condition or results of operations is uncertain.